Methodology

 The School Workforce Census

 The School Workforce in England publication is predominantly based on information provided by schools and local authorities as part of the annual School Workforce Census, introduced in 2010.
-Users requiring pre-2010 figures should refer to previously published series that can be found on gov.uk archives.
+Users requiring pre-2010 figures should refer to previously published series that can be found on gov.uk archives (opens in a new tab).

 The School Workforce Census replaced existing data collections and was designed to ensure data was collected consistently and comprehensively in one single, harmonised exercise.
 This improved the quality and consistency of key school workforce statistics vital for monitoring and evaluating the school workforce.
 In addition, it reduced the data collection burden on schools.

 The census collects a broad range of characteristics data, such as gender, age, ethnicity and disability.
 It also collects contract information such as grade, post or role, qualifications data, pay data and hours worked of those whose individual level data is collected.
-For full information on the census content, please see the census guidance.
+For full information on the census content, please see the census guidance (opens in a new tab).

 The census collects information on school staff from all state funded schools in England.
 This includes staff working in: